carlosjedwab/Icy-Tower/README.md

 # Icy-Tower
 A game made inspired by the classic arcade game: Icy-Tower

+Built with the SFML C++ library, which is necessary for running the game.

 THIS IS NOT THE FINAL VERSION!

-Built with the SFML C++ library, which is necessary for running the game.
+PLUS THE MUSIC WAS TO BIG OF A FILE TO UPLOAD, SO FOR NOW THERE ISN'T A MUSIC!

 # Running on Linux
 With SFML installed, run the run.py script to open the game.